 The microscopes are unfortunately no longer available from me, but you might find them in a gadget shop.

 There are two other essential items you will need.
-One is the smallest, softest-haired paint brush you can find.
-A water-colour brush with white hairs is best.
+One is a drinking straw [or a few straws of different diameters] with a gauze filter securely taped over one end.
 The other is a supply of small Ziploc® bags.
 When you go out collecting you might want to unzip your bags before you start, as you often have to move fast to catch your ant and the bags sometimes resist opening at the wrong moment.

 |Bothroponera pumicosa in the bag!
 Once trapped in the plastic you can study the animal at your leisure with your mini-microscope|